 I was really pleased that so much of what he spoke about affirmed that which I so strongly believe and have seen the evidence of in my own family life, as well as through my work with so many parents.
-I could relate so much of what he shared to other trainings and study, particularly Aletha Solter’s Aware Parenting, many of the models taught in my psychosynthesis training, many echoes from the Heart to Heart Instructor Training with Robin Grille and my study of attachment science in general.
-It’s an exciting time when so many philosophies from different disciplines are coming together to provide such a strong argument that the strength and warmth of the parent child connection, free of the disconnection caused by punishments, creates the most fertile environment for the child’s growth and development.
+I could relate so much of what he shared to other trainings and study I'd undertaken, particularly Aletha Solter’s Aware Parenting.
+Many of the models taught in my psychosynthesis training, many echoes from the Heart to Heart Instructor Training with Robin Grille and my study of attachment science in general.
+It’s an exciting time when so many philosophies from different disciplines are coming together to provide such a strong argument that the strength and warmth of the parent-child connection, free of the disconnection caused by punishments, creates the most fertile environment for the child’s growth and development.

 The function of the alarm system is to move a child to caution.
 Dr Neufeld talks about how the child’s ability to feel and express their emotions (as the parent values and supports that expression) allows them to preserve and enact their healthy natural instincts.
 An important function is at play, for instance, when the child’s emotions move them to caution when facing alarm.
 The child who feels and can express their alarm and fear is much more equipped with taking the necessary actions to keep themselves safe.
 He describes the example of a three year old who wants to climb anything and everything, who then climbs to the top of a certain rock, he then looks down, hesitates and tells his grandad that he’s scared, so he retreats and finds another object to climb that’s at the right risk vs safe edge for him.

 Understanding juvenile delinquents.
-He shared many insights about the troubled adolescents that he worked with in prisons (in his role as psychologist) who were highly defended against their vulnerable feelings.
-He described how they were unable to express that they were scared or anxious or sad, that they had sadly “lost their tears”.
+He shared many insights about the troubled adolescents that he worked within prisons (in his role as a psychologist) who were highly defended against their vulnerable feelings.
+He described how these teenagers and young people were unable to express that they were scared or anxious or sad, that they had sadly “lost their tears”, as Gordon described it.
 They likely never developed a feelings vocabulary but experienced “more wounding than they could bear”.
-Brain scans show that the prefrontal cortex of many of these youth is similar in size to that of a four year old, reflecting their arrested emotional development.
+Brain scans show that the prefrontal cortex of many of these youth is similar in size to that of a four-year-old, reflecting their arrested emotional development.
 But the remedy doesn’t lie in punishments or reasoning, but in the emotional safety in an attached relationship, only with this support can a child, adolescent or adult learn to bravely feel and express their more vulnerable feelings.
 To again quote Dr Neufeld; "the bully who truly finds their tears will be a bully no more."

 The tears of futility.
 He put a particularly strong focus on the essential role that crying their “tears of futility” play in the child’s development of emotional adaptation.
 Emotional adaptation slowly develops with age as the prefrontal cortex grows and the right and left hemispheres start to work together.
 Yet this development can be greatly supported or hindered depending on whether the parent can allow a child to express their whole range of feelings, can help the child learn to name those feelings, and support them to cry when they face the life’s disappointments and limitations, whether it’s not being allowed the chocolate or losing someone they love.
 As a child’s prefrontal cortex grows and they get better at emotional adaptation, they can start to better manage conflicting emotions and urges between five and seven years (or a bit later for the more intense child).
 Being able to hold that they want to hit or hurt as an outlet to their frustration, but also holding that this would hurt the other person affords impulse control, holding that they’re shy or nervous yet desiring to venture forth leads to courage, desiring immediate gratification yet trusting that their parent is caring for them in expressing “no” leads to increased patience.